fiskaltrust/interface-doc/doc/appendix-de-kassensichv/reference-tables/reference-tables.md

 ##### File: Bonpos_USt (lines_vat.csv)

-For each position, this file contains information on the VAT rates used.
-This detail table is necessary because, for example, several VAT rates per position can occur for combinations of goods (DE: Warenzusammenstellungen) or several lines with price information can be necessary for discounts.

 | **Fieldname**            | **Description**          | **Format**          | **ft.input** |
 |----------------------|--------------------------|---------------------|---------------------|
 | `Z_KASSE_ID` | ID of the (closing) cashpoint | String | `ftCashBoxIdentification` |